planetmint/planetmint-driver-python/docs/advanced-installation.rst

 Installing from the Source Code
 -------------------------------

-The source code for the BigchainDB Python Driver can be downloaded from the `Github repo`_.
+The source code for the Planetmint Python Driver can be downloaded from the `Github repo`_.
 You can either clone the public repository:

 .. code-block:: bash